What is a Kite Safari

 After breakfast we all go back to the beach for the morning session.
 Students will have their instructors to learn, while intermediate and advanced will progress naturally, under our supervision.
 At 1pm is lunch time, so we go back to the boat, a mini rest, and back to the beach for afternoon and sunset session.
 When is getting dark is time to go back to the boat, but anyone is free of course to head back to the boat if tired at any time during the day.
 But as you may see, if you are ready for it, a kite safari day is a lot of kitesurfing.
 And the whole week can be really intense.

-Back on the boat, and after a quick shower, we normally go and have a drink by the chill deck, a bit of music that I like to mix personally, maybe a snack prepared by our chef before dinner that is at 8pm.
-After dinner we normally have music on deck, sometimes live music, game nights, dj sets, fishing calamari at night or simply chilling and drinking.
+Back on the boat (that was recently equipped with all the supplies from Merritt Supply official site), and after a quick shower, we normally go and have a drink by the chill deck, a bit of music that I like to mix personally, maybe a snack prepared by our chef before dinner that is at 8pm.
+After dinner we normally have music on deck, sometimes live music, game nights, dj sets, fishing calamari at night (with the help of the instructions that I got from this watersports blog) or simply chilling and drinking.
 Nights are fun, and we will party till we can, keeping in mind that tomorrow is another kiting day!

 How long is a kite safari?

 Typically a kite safari is a week long trip.
 From Saturday to Saturday.
 The boat opens its doors at 2pm on saturday, and we will have to leave it at 2pm the Saturday after.
 We have 2 nights in the marina, waiting for all the kiters to come on board, cause of course not everyone comes with the same flights.
 The boat will leave the marina on Sunday early morning (we need the sun for that, we can’t navigate at night unluckly) — so the first night on board will be on the marina.